loda-lang/loda-programs/programs/oeis/list1.md

 * [A189151](http://oeis.org/A189151) ([L14 program](A189151.asm)): Numbers n such that n < floor(sqrt(n)) * ceiling(sqrt(n)).
 * [A189274](http://oeis.org/A189274) ([L11 program](A189274.asm)): Number of nX3 array permutations with each element not moved or moved diagonally or antidiagonally by one
 * [A189320](http://oeis.org/A189320) ([L08 program](A189320.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..3 with the last equal to 3 and each after the second equal to the sum of one or two of the preceding four
+* [A189327](http://oeis.org/A189327) ([L14 program](A189327.asm)): Number of nondecreasing arrangements of 4 numbers in 0..n with the last equal to n and each after the second equal to the sum of one or two of the preceding four
 * [A189573](http://oeis.org/A189573) ([L16 program](A189573.asm)): Positions of 0 in A189572; complement of A080652 (conjectured).
 * [A189604](http://oeis.org/A189604) ([L12 program](A189604.asm)): Number of nX3 array permutations with each element not moving, or moving one space E, S or NW.
 * [A189736](http://oeis.org/A189736) ([L10 program](A189736.asm)): a(1)=3,  a(2)=2, a(n)=3*a(n-1) + 2*a(n-2)